Finding Your First Match

 Signing up for a Club or Special Event

-Coachart periodically offers volunteer opportunities at our local clubs, hospital workshops, and special events.
-Clubs are typically 1-2 hours a week for 4-6 weeks.
-Hospital workshops or special events are typically 1-4 hours on a Saturday.
+Coachart periodically offers volunteer opportunities at clubs and special events.
+Clubs are typically 1-2 hours a week for 4 weeks.
+Hospital special events are typically 1-4 hours on a Saturday.
 Here’s how you can get involved:

-Watch your email inbox: Your Program Manager will email you when a new group volunteer opportunity becomes available.
+Watch your email inbox: CoachArt will email you when a new group volunteer opportunity becomes available.
 Make sure to save their email address in your address book so that the messages don’t end up in your spam folder.

 Click the sign-up button: The sign-up button in the email message will take you to a short form where you can enter your name and contact information.
 A Program Manager will then reach out to you to confirm that you are registered and send you any additional information.